pzhao12teste/PiggyMetrics/README.md

 | Well behaving system.
 The throughput is about 22 requests/second.
 Small number of active threads in Statistics service.
 The median service time is about 50 ms. | The number of active threads is growing.
 We can see purple number of thread-pool rejections and therefore about 30-40% of errors, but circuit is still closed. | Half-open state: the ratio of failed commands is more than 50%, the circuit breaker kicks in.
 After sleep window amount of time, the next request is let through. | 100 percent of the requests fail.
 The circuit is now permanently open.
 Retry after sleep time won't close circuit again, because the single request is too slow.

 ### Log analysis
 Centralized logging can be very useful when attempting to identify problems in a distributed environment.
 Elasticsearch, Logstash and Kibana stack lets you search and analyze your logs, utilization and network activity data with ease.
 Ready-to-go Docker configuration described [in my other project](http://github.com/sqshq/ELK-docker).

 ## Security

-An advanced security configuration is beyond the scope of this proof-of-concept project.
-For a more realistic simulation of a real system, consider to use https, JCE keystore to encrypt Microservices passwords and Config server properties content (see [documentation](http://cloud.spring.io/spring-cloud-config/spring-cloud-config.html#_security) for details).

 ## Infrastructure automation